The Stevens Career Center provides a focused approach to professional development education, with an emphasis on advanced planning.

 This mission is accomplished through the fulfillment of the following six goals:

-- Assist students in understanding the relationship between what is learned in the classroom and entering a professional career.
+- Guide students in understanding the relationship between their educational experience and the pursuit of a professional career and life-long learning.

 - Assist students in developing the basic knowledge, skills, and experience to identify career choices and pursue employment opportunities or advanced study related to their personal and professional objectives.